- TypeScript and JSX

 Timeouts

 Use the--timeout flag to specify a per-test timeout in milliseconds.
-If a test times out, it will be marked as failed.
+If a test times out, it is marked as failed.
 The default value is 5000.

 terminal